Claude Code Plugins

 Component usage and bidirectional binding docs/common/COMPONENTS.md

-ct binary commands Use ct skill
+ct commands Use ct skill

 Working examples packages/patterns/ directory